-This Caterpillar is spectacular in appearance.
-The head capsule and the body are brown with a white dorsal line.
+This Caterpillar is brown with a white dorsal line.
 There are white patches on the thorax, white diagonal lines on the abdomen, and white dots all over.
-There is a black dorsal horn on the eighth abdominal segment, behind which the abdomen is swollen and grey-blue in colour.
+There is a black dorsal horn on the last abdominal segment, behind which the abdomen is swollen and grey-blue in colour.

 The caterpillar lies along a twig or leaf when feeding and resting.